Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points in the bifundamental large- limit

 We also observe that the $\epsilon^2$ terms in the anomalous dimensions of $\mathcal O^{(4)}_1$ and $\mathcal O^{(6)}_1$ are negative.
 If we fix $\epsilon$, and allow $\alpha=M/N$ to become arbitrarily small (or large), these anomalous dimensions can become negative, and arbitrarily large in magnitude, leading to a violation of unitarity.
-This suggests that, at least in the limit $\alpha \ll 1$ (or $\alpha \gg 1$), our fixed point only exists up to some critical value of $\epsilon$, which we denote as $\epsilon_C(\alpha)$, that vanishes as $\alpha \to 0$.
-This is consistent with our expectations -- when $\alpha \to 0$ our model reduces to the classic tri-critical vector model studied in \cite{Pisarki1982}.
-In the large-$N$ limit, \cite{Pisarki1982} shows that the tri-critical vector model fixed point only exists for $\epsilon<\frac{36\pi^2}{N}$, which tends to $0$ as $N \to \infty$.
+This suggests that, at least in the limit $\alpha \ll 1$ (or $\alpha \gg 1$), our fixed-point only exists up to some critical value of $\epsilon$, which we denote as $\epsilon_C(\alpha)$, that vanishes as $\alpha \to 0$.
+This is consistent with our expectations -- when $\alpha \to 0$ our model reduces to the classic tricritical vector model studied in \cite{Pisarski1982}.
+In the large-$N$ limit, \cite{Pisarski1982} shows that the tricritical vector model fixed-point only exists for $\epsilon<\frac{36\pi^2}{N}$, which tends to $0$ as $N \to \infty$.